djalbat/easy-layout/README.md

   bottomLeft.setHeight(height);
 });
 ```
-The last argument is an optional callback so that you can set the width and height of related sizeable elements, say.
+The last argument is an optional callback enabling you to set the width and height of related sizeable elements.

 #### HTML and CSS